-The modern town of Torremolinos is often thought of as the place to go for a cheap package holiday, after gaining a bit of a dodgy reputation in the 1970’s.
-Nowadays however, this reputation is a thing of the past, with Torremolinos becoming an increasingly popular tourist destination.
-Close to Malaga airport, the town is known as the gay capital of the Costa del Sol and has a rich history dating back thousands of years.
+The modern town of Torremolinos is often thought of as the place to go for a cheap package holiday, after gaining a bit of a dodgy reputation in the 1970s.
+Nowadays, however, this reputation is a thing of the past, with Torremolinos having become a popular general tourist destination on the Costa del Sol, with excellent amenities and services.

-About the area
+About the Area

-Originally, Torremolinos’ economy was reliant on the mill industry, which is how it got its name – Torremolinos translates to ‘The Tower of the Mills’.
-However, this industry started dying out in the early 20th century, and the resort started to become increasingly reliant on tourism.
+Originally, Torremolinos’ economy was reliant on the mill industry, which is how it got its name – Torremolinos translates to “Tower of the Mills”.
+However, this industry started dying out in the early 20th century, and the resort became increasingly reliant on tourism.

-What to see
+What to See

-How to get there
+How to Get There

 Torremolinos is a convenient distance from Málaga-Costa del Sol Airport so getting to the resort is easy.
 You can either drive the 10 kilometres down the main highway, catch a bus from the airport for €3.80, or take a short one-way train ride for €1.80.